 There are two reasons why the chimney in the house at right will cold backdraft when it is cold outside and there is no fire burning in the stove.
 First, the chimney runs up the outside of the house, so the air in it is colder and denser than the warm air in the house.
-And second. chimney is shorter than heated space of the house, meaning the negative pressure low in the house will pull outside air down the chimney, through the stove and into the room.
+And second, the chimney is shorter than the heated space house. meaning the negative pressure low in the house will pull outside air down the chimney, through the stove and into the room.
 Even the finest stove will not work well when connected to this chimney.

-8.5 Supply of Combustion Air
+9.5 Supply of Combustion Air